 Every share you purchase will earn you a fixed sum of €70 however the time this takes is said to depend on the currency fluctuations at the time & the success of the mining pools themselves.

 Once you have earned the money your share will expire & then you’ll be required to re-invest, and yes this can be done from the profits that you have earned so you don’t need to make another deposit.

 Be aware that by default when you sign up to the Power Mining Pool your account will be set to automatically reinvest your earnings & purchase new shares – so if you don’t want to do this you must disable it before you invest.

 The Power Mining Pool Referral Opportunity

-On top of earning through the mining pools you’ll also have the opportunity to earn extra commissions by recruiting other people into the opportunity, though before you can participate in this network marketing style referral program you’ll need to firstly have purchased at least 4 shares in the mining pools.
+On top of earning through the mining pools, you’ll also have the opportunity to earn extra commissions by recruiting other people into the opportunity, though before you can participate in this network marketing style referral program you’ll need to first have purchased at least 4 shares in the mining pools.

 Once you’ve qualified to earn through the referral program you’ll earn 10% commissions on the profits earned by any of the members that you refer & these commissions are payable over 10 levels of referrals.
 So every time they earn €70, you get €7.

 Over the past few months, I’ve seen a LOT of similar cryptocurrency opportunities launch, all of which claimed to be paying out profits from their mining operations but in reality, they turned out to be nothing but Ponzi schemes that were merely paying out old investors with the money getting paid in by the new investors signing up (hence the focus on recruitment).

 These schemes inevitably collapsed & left thousands of people parted with their life-savings – but despite this several more are still launching such as the Bitclub scam for example which has already sucked people in.